kartikj360/pi-PrimeNovo/README.md

 | --- | --- | --- | --- |
 | Title in MGF document | Sequence in [ProForma](https://doi.org/10.1021/acs.jproteome.1c00771) notation| Charge, as a number | Confidence score as number in range 0 and 1 using scientific notation |

-The example below contains two peptides predicted based on the some given spectrum:
+The example below contains two peptides predicted based on some given spectrum:

 ```tsv
 label	prediction	charge	score